CIS-5660-Fall-2024/hw04-stylization/README.md

 2.
 I first finished the three toon shader and added multiple light support to it:
 ![alt text](17c0b6ed6b3992467da8b9935c0c5ea.png)
 After that, I opened a new shader graph for me new shader.
-To create a gradient effect, I read the v-coordinate of the object's UV and use it to lerp between two colors.
-Additionally, I allow users to choose, when applying the material, whether it should be emissive (for glowing windows) and whether it should have stripes (created with a sine function).
+To create a gradient effect, I read the v-coordinate of the object's UV and used it to lerp between two colors.
+Additionally, I allowed users to choose, when applying the material, whether it should be emissive (for glowing windows) and whether it should have stripes (created with a sine function).
 Then, I read the shadow attenuation to let shadows take on different colors.
 For the result, I chose purple.
 Then, I used Blender to create a tree model, and by animating the vertices and UV, I achieved a leaf movement effect using Shader Graph.
 I also added a leaf-falling effect with the particle system.
 ![alt text](image-1.png)